 The Accommodation Fare is the amount you’re receiving from your guest per night multiplied by the number of nights for the reservation.
 If you view any itinerary within Airbnb, you’ll see that they separate the Accommodation Fare from the Cleaning Fee and Host Fee.
-And it’s good that they do this, because the Accommodation Fare is the primary source of income for any Airbnb business, it’s appropriate to track this separately.
+And it’s good that they do this, because the Accommodation Fare is a leading indicator of the success of your Airbnb business, it’s appropriate to track this separately.

 - Community Fee